-In this course, students will examine the alignment of the business strategy with the human capital strategy within a company.
-They will analyze the role of managers in developing and implementing effective, efficient, and ethical human resources practices that support the strategic objectives of companies.
-Students will determine how human resources decisions contribute to organizational effectiveness and the competitive advantage of a company.
+In this course, students will examine the alignment of human capital strategy with the strategy, direction, and goals of a company.
+Additionally, they will evaluate how human resource decisions contribute to a company's organizational effectiveness and competitive advantage.
+Finally, they will analyze the role of managers in organizational development and the implementation of effective, efficient, and ethical practices that support resource organizational strategic objectives.
+This course utilizes a simulator to complete practical exercises.
 (Pre-requisite: HURE 6000)